 Following this spring’s sold-out run of Afterwardsness, renowned director, choreographer, and dancer Bill T. Jones returns to Park Avenue Armory to present and perform in the world premiere of his monumental new work, Deep Blue Sea.
 The production marks Jones’ first time performing in over fifteen years.
 Using deconstructed texts from Martin Luther King Jr.’s “I Have a Dream” and Herman Melville’s Moby Dick, the highly personal work explores the interplay of single and group identities and the pursuit of the elusive “we” during fractious times.
 Deep Blue Sea is Jones’ second Armory commission this year, following Afterwardsness—part of the Armory’s Social Distance Hall commissioning initiative—which was performed by the Bill T. Jones/Arnie Zane Company in the Wade Thompson Drill Hall in May.

 The work commences with a solo by Jones and builds into a collective performance featuring 100 community members and dancers led by Jones and the Bill T. Jones/Arnie Zane Company.
-Conceived for the Drill Hall, Deep Blue Sea magnifies the vast space through a design by Elizabeth Diller of the acclaimed architectural firm Diller Scofidio + Renfro and projections by Tony Award-nominated projection designer Peter Nigrini (Beetlejuice, Fela!), with an original score by composer Nick Hallett and electronic music producer Hprizm aka High Priest with Holland Andrews.
+Conceived for the Drill Hall, Deep Blue Sea magnifies the vast space through a visual environment by Elizabeth Diller of the acclaimed architectural firm Diller Scofidio + Renfro and projections by Tony Award-nominated projection designer Peter Nigrini (Beetlejuice, Fela!).
+Diller's design utilizes dynamic projections, supported by theatrical lighting.
+This non-traditional relationship between video and theatrical lighting transforms the entire stage into a large-scale, immersive screen.
+An original vocal score by composer Nick Hallett and electronic soundscape by Hprizm aka High Priest, Rena Anakwe, and Holland Andrews echoes the words of King and Melville.
 Deep Blue Sea is commissioned by the Armory and Manchester International Festival in collaboration with the Holland Festival, and produced and developed in collaboration with New York Live Arts.
 Performances will run from September 28 to October 9, 2021.

 “Through commissions like Deep Blue Sea, the Armory provides artists the support and the space to expand their creative practices in ways that would be unimaginable elsewhere.
 With this new work, Bill has harnessed the power of the Drill Hall once again to create a lyrical piece that is epic in size, emotion, and ambition,” said Rebecca Robertson, Founding President and Executive Producer of Park Avenue Armory.
 “Inviting community members from across the city into his choreography adds a meaningful new dimension to Deep Blue Sea, an element of gathering that takes on special resonance after this year of separation and isolation.”